 The five-day exhibition, slated to start on Sunday, is the world’s second-largest after Cologne’s Anuga food fair and usually draws some 90,000 buyers and 4,800 food producers from around the world.

-Companies will focus on showcasing the high quality of local food products to win customers with state-run Korea Agro-Fisheries & Food Trade Corporation to provide assistance in helping local companies arrange talks with potential buyers, the ministry said.
+Companies will focus on showcasing the high quality of local food products to win customers with state-run Korea Agro-Fisheries & Food Trade Corporation to assist in helping local companies arrange talks with potential buyers, the ministry said.

 The latest push to expand their presence in the Muslim food market comes as more and more food companies are winning halal food processing certificates, allowing them to sell to Muslims.

-The term halal refers to food and beverages that are prepared in accordance with Islamic Sharia law, and can be consumed by Muslims.
+The term halal refers to food and beverages that are prepared by Islamic Sharia law and can be consumed by Muslims.